Sceptre/sceptre-cdk-handler/README.md

 those on the CDK process, ensuring that the AWS authentication configuration on the stack config and project is carried over to CDK without any need for additional arguments.

-**Important:** CDK creates CloudFormation-ready templates via `cdk package`, which uploads built artifacts to S3 in the process.
-This means that Sceptre commands that do not normally require S3 actions (such as `generate`, `validate`, `diff`, and others) will require them when using this handler.
+**Important:** CDK creates CloudFormation-ready templates and uses `cdk_assets` to publish artifacts to S3 and ECR in the process.
+This means that Sceptre commands that do not normally require S3 and ECR actions (such as `generate`, `validate`, `diff`, and others) will require them when using this handler.
 You will need to ensure that any user or role executing these commands has proper permissions for these operations.